UMM-CSci-3601-S17/lab-2-client-server-design-jacobaidan/README.md

 - Tasks: test
 - Script parameters: `-x karmaRun`

 Then, you can run it by selecting the run configuration `Run -> Run... -> Run Server Tests`.
+The `-x karmaRun` script parameters specify that you want to run all the tests _except_ the karma tests so you just get the server tests.

+(In IntelliJ you can also run all the JUnit tests in the project by right-clicking on `test/java` in the `Project` view and choose `Run All Tests...`.
+It's useful to know how to create a run configuration, though, and they can be important for automating processing like Travis-CI.)

 ### Both